Dr. Vlad Fedin offers comprehensive dentistry options in Chicago, Illinois, including porcelain crowns and bridges.

 Before & After Images

-Patient presented with 2 unattractive porcelain to metal crowns, note how irritated the gum is around them.
-Post Op a completely natural result with 2 porcelain crowns, note how the gum has healed completely.
+Patient presented with 2 unattractive porcelain-to-metal crowns.
+Note how irritated the gum is around them.
+Post-op photos show a completely natural result with 2 porcelain crowns.
+Note how the gum has healed completely.

 When patients are missing one or more teeth and the placement of dental implants has been ruled out or postponed, teeth can be replaced using different forms of prosthetic dentistry.